brown-mida/elvo/preprocessing/README.md

-To preprocess the data, run `preprocess.py`.
+To preprocess the data, run `python 3 preprocess.py`.

+If you are using PyCharm, mark the preprocessing folder as a source directory.